jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2026-02-23-productionize-recommender-with-eda/index.md

 1.  **File Source:** Reads the historical CSV (`training_log.csv`) generated in *Part 1* to bootstrap the model state.
 2.  **Kafka Source:** Automatically switches to the live `feedback-events` topic once the historical data is processed.

-### Custom Redis Sink
+### Custom Valkey Sink

 We implement a custom Sink using the Sink V2 API and Jedis.
-This allows us to perform efficient `SET` operations to update the model parameters in Redis directly from the Flink stream.
+This allows us to perform efficient `SET` operations to update the model parameters in Valkey directly from the Flink stream.
 Because each update overwrites the full parameter vector, repeated writes remain logically safe under at-least-once delivery semantics.
-Besides, because the upstream `LinUCBUpdater` batches the emissions, this sink receives highly aggregated model updates, preventing Redis from being overwhelmed by write operations.
+Besides, because the upstream `LinUCBUpdater` batches the emissions, this sink receives highly aggregated model updates, preventing Valkey from being overwhelmed by write operations.

 ## Recommender Simulation Design